-- 3. Column 3, Div/Section: The Div/Section (Department) identifies the Official Record Holder.
-Oftentimes, more than one division/section/person participates in creation and/or management of records belonging to one "project."
-In this case, when the records need to be stored/archived, the assigned Division/Section is responsible to combine files into a meaningful grouping, and all duplicate records held by others are to be discarded.
-For records that are commonly created in all divisions, such as contracts, reports and requisitions, the Official Record Holder is the Originator of that record.
-These types of records are represented on the RRS as "All Divisions." - 4.
-Columns 4 and 5, Retention Period: The "In-Office Retention" and "Total Retention" columns indicate how long a record must be held.
-If the Total Retention is the same as In-Office Retention, then there is no need to send the record to offsite storage prior to destruction. - a.
-Retention periods are often shown as "C + a number of years."
+- 3. Column 3 of the RRS, titled Div/Section, identifies the division/section that is the official record holder.
+Oftentimes, more than one division/section/person participates in creation and/or management of records belonging to one "project".
+In this case, when the records need stored/archived, the assigned Division/Section is responsible to combine files into a meaningful grouping, and all duplicate records held by others are to be discarded.
+For records that are commonly created in all divisions, such as contracts, reports and requisitions, the official record holder is the Originator of that record.
+These types of records are represented on the RRS as "All Divisions". - 4.
+In Column 4 of the RRS, Retention Policy indicates how long a record must be held.
+If the Total Retention number of years is the same as In-Office Retention, then there is no need to send it to offsite storage prior to destruction. - a.
+Retention periods are often shown as "C + a number of years".
 This means to hold and preserve the record as long as it is current, and then for a specified number of years.
 Some records have a definite date that marks when the record is no longer current.
-For example, many accounting records are current through the end of the month or end of the year.
-The current status of other records may not be as clearly defined: For example, the Record Series titled "Guides and Studies" has a retention period of C+5.
+For example, many accounting records are current through the end of the month or end of year.
+Other records may not have clearly defined dates for current status.
+For example, the record series titled "Guides and Studies" has a retention period of C+5.
 A guide or study may be considered current for the life of a related piece of equipment, or until the completion of a project, or until the record is superseded by a newer version, etc. When there is not a definite date that determines a record's current status, the official record holder is responsible for that determination.
-If this cannot be determined at the division level, contact the Document Control Administrator for assistance. - b.
-Another type of retention period is "A + a number of years."
-This means to hold and preserve the record until it has been audited, and then for the additional specified number of years.
+If this cannot be determined at the division level, contact the Document Control Specialist for assistance. - b.
+Another type of retention period is "A + a number of years".
+This means to hold the record until it has been audited, and then for the additional specified number of years.
 Both internal and external auditors review our records, which is typically done by March of the following calendar year.
-However, if your division is responsible for records that are audited, it is your responsibility to confirm that audits are complete before any destruction occurs or the retention time commences. - 5.
-Column 6, Comments: The Comments column may provide additional direction regarding the record description or retention period.
+However, if your division is responsible for records that are audited, it is your responsibility to confirm that audits are complete before any destruction occurs or the retention time commences.

 VIII.
-Amending the Records Retention Schedule
+Amending the Record Retention Schedule

-The Document Control Administrator will work with division managers, or appointed agents, to amend the RRS if:
+The Document Control Specialist will work with division managers, or appointed agents, to amend the RRS if:

-- 1. A division or audit identifies that we have a record of legal/administrative/ operational importance that is not represented by any record series listed on the current RRS, - 2.
+- 1. A division or audit identifies that we have a record of legal/administrative/operational importance that is not represented by any record series listed on the current RRS, - 2.
 A retention period does not fulfill a regulated requirement, or - 3.
 A retention period does not cover the record's period of usefulness.